-Certain legal matters relating to the authorization and validity of the Offered Bonds and the federal income tax treatment of interest on the Offered Bonds will be the subject of the approving and tax opinion (the "Approving and Tax Opinion") of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Authority.
-The proposed form of the Approving and Tax Opinion is attached hereto as Appendix I. Bond Counsel has not been engaged to investigate the financial resources of the Authority or its ability to provide for payment of the Offered Bonds, and the Approving and Tax Opinion will not make any statement as to such matters or as to the accuracy or completeness of this Official Statement generally.
-Certain legal matters will be passed on for the Authority by its General Counsel, Paul M. Brennan, Esquire.
+Certain legal matters relating to the authorization and validity of the Offered Bonds will be the subject of the approving opinion (the "Approving Opinion") of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Authority.
+The proposed form of the Approving Opinion is attached hereto as Appendix I. Bond Counsel has not been engaged to investigate the financial resources of the Authority or its ability to provide for payment of the Offered Bonds, and the Approving Opinion will not make any statement as to such matters or as to the accuracy or completeness of this Official Statement generally.
+Certain legal matters will be passed on for the Authority by its Chief Counsel, Paul M. Brennan.